Renzo1/Security_Auditors_Starter_Pack/Redflags & Code Smells.md

 - Analyze non-overridden functions of inherited

+- Not using(inheriting) an upgradable variant of an Openzeppelin contract in an upgrable smart contract

+- Catch block actually catch return value -- catch (bytes memory returnData) {} (ref: https://youtu.be/DRZogmD647U?t=5380)

+- No Input Validation in function

+- Named import syntax not used

 - Solidity version less than 0.8.0

+- Calling a public or external function from within another function

 - Exposing initialization functions: wrongly naming a function intended to be a constructor, the constructor code ends up in the runtime byte code and can be called by anyone to re-initialize the contract.